SenaThenu/StudySphere/README.md

 ### Prerequisites <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Clipboard.png" alt="Clipboard" width="25" height="25" />

-1. You have to duplicate the StudySphere Notion Template (unless you wanna create one outta scratch :) Download it by following this [link](https://senathenu.notion.site/2428547d9c0f45c48fa0b4018fec3e54?v=92e0d0c8a4c44bd7ba1acd1d67b7b1d0&pvs=4)!
+1. You have to duplicate the StudySphere Notion Template (unless you wanna create one from scratch :) Download it by following this [link](https://senathenu.notion.site/2428547d9c0f45c48fa0b4018fec3e54?v=92e0d0c8a4c44bd7ba1acd1d67b7b1d0&pvs=4)!

 2. Make sure Python is installed on your computer!
 You can install it via [Python Official Website](https://www.python.org/)!